 “Shopify Payments” is Shopify’s own payment system.
 And in many ways it is the best system for accepting payments for purchases made on an online store built with Shopify.
 However, unfortunately it is not available for every country, and instead at the time of writing this it is available for less than 20 countries.

-While that 20 countries covers many of world’s biggest countries, it does leave out major countries such as Brazil, China, France and India.
+While that “20 countries” covers many of the world’s biggest countries, it does leave out major countries such as Brazil, China, France and India.

-2: Running a Shopify store is not an easy way to make lot of money
+2: Running a Shopify store is not an easy way to make a lot of money

 These days there are quite a lot of videos and articles giving the impression that you could launch a simple store with Shopify and instantly start pulling in loads of cash.
-Unfortunately that is in almost all the cases far from truth.
+Unfortunately, that is in almost all cases far from the truth.
 Instead you will very likely find out that it is initially hard to generate any type of significant profit through your online store.
-It is certainly not impossible, but getting into ecommerce should be seen as a long-term commitment not as “get-rich-quick” -scheme.
+It is certainly not impossible, but getting into ecommerce should be seen as a long-term commitment and not as a “get-rich-quick” -scheme.
 Even Amazon wasn’t an overnight success.

-3: Transaction fees can cost you lot of money
+3: Transaction fees can cost you a lot of money

 It would be nice if you could just pay the monthly (or annual/biannual) fee for your Shopify plan and be done with the Shopify-related expenses.
 Unfortunately though it does not work like that.
 Instead you will be charged a smallish percentage of every purchase that takes place in your store.
 While the percentage taken is small, in terms of money the fees can stack up to huge amounts of cash.